KxSystems/docs-v1/docs/ref/stats-moving.md

 Syntax: `x mdev y` (binary, uniform)

-Returns the floating-point `x`-item **moving deviations** of numeric list `y`, with any nulls after the first element replaced by zero.
+Returns the floating-point `x`-item **moving deviations** of numeric list `y`, with any nulls after the first item replaced by zero.
 The first `x` items of the result are the deviations of the terms so far, and thereafter the result is the moving deviation.
 ```q
 q)2 mdev 1 2 3 5 7 10
 0 0.5 0.5 1 1 1.5